Here is some help with knitting ideas and common knitting problems that may help you.

-The most common problems found with most knitters include:
+The most common knitting problems I found with most knitters included:

 - dropped stitches

 - working with the incorrect yarns and needles, or ill-suited yarns and needles

 - finishing yarn in the middle of a row